martin-sicho/papyrus-scaffold-visualizer/README.md

 ## Getting started

-You can install the package from PyPI:
+You can install the package from this repository using pip:

 ```bash
    pip install git+https://github.com/martin-sicho/papyrus-scaffold-visualizer.git@main